 The RSMB src files also have a Python client.
 The client is written in python2.7

-I have ported it to python3 and have modifed it to work similar to the MQTT client but the files have lots of print statements that I have used to try and understand how it works.
-If you want them then use the contact form and I’ll email them.
+I have ported it to python3 and have modified it to work similar to the Paho MQTT client.
+The files have lots of print statements that I have used to try and understand how it works.

 Here are my current usage notes

 Because MQTT-SN is for low level hardware this will be the most popular client used.

 You can download this client here.